 In the area of Community Planning and Engagement (CP&E), residents were informed of upcoming comprehensive updates to the 10 subarea master plans, originally adopted between 2009 and 2012.
 Through the efforts of CP&E ABI also initiated extensive community engagement in 2017, around a variety of topics including design and construction.

 The Atlanta BeltLine Partnership wrapped up this quarterly briefing with an overview of their activities in 2017.
-The Partnership continues its work to enable the Atlanta BeltLine project with the upcoming launch of a capital campaign to fund construction of interim trails.
+The Partnership continues its work to enable the Atlanta BeltLine project with the upcoming launch of a capital campaign to fund construction of unpaved trails.
 ABP also engages the public with activities like the Washington Park Jamboree in April, the Run.Walk.Go!
 Race Series – featuring the Westside 5K on July 15 – and by providing bus, bike and walking tours of the Atlanta BeltLine.
 The Partnership’s mission also includes the goal of empowering residents of Atlanta BeltLine communities in the areas of health, housing and economic opportunity.
 Highlighting ABP’s work in this area is the next free homeowner empowerment workshop scheduled for June 24 at Lang Carson Community Center, and the availability of a resource guide designed to help residents looking for ways to stay in their homes as surrounding property values and taxes increase.
 You can learn more about the goals of the Atlanta BeltLine Partnership here.